ronkok/Temml/docs/administration.md

 4. Chromium and WebKit fail to properly address italic correction.
 So _f_ ′ overlaps.
 5. Chromium does not stretch a system font ∫ in display mode.
 Latin Modern is okay.
 6. Chromium slightly stretches \\left( \\right) when they should not stretch.
+7. Chromium sets \bigg(, \Bigg(, etc., at the wrong vertical alignment.
-7. Because Chromium does not support \<enclose>, Temml uses background images for \\cancel.
-It may not print well.
+8. Because Chromium does not support \<enclose>, Temml uses background images for \\cancel.
+It may not print properly.
-8. WebKit does not stretch the delimiters for {Vmatrix}.
+9. WebKit does not stretch the delimiters for {Vmatrix}.
-9. WebKit renders the {align} environment remarkably poorly.
+10. WebKit renders the {align} environment remarkably poorly.
-12. WebKit does not render laps properly.
+11. WebKit does not render laps properly.
-13. Chromium system font extensible arrows have notes placed too high.
+12. Chromium system font extensible arrows have notes placed too high.
 Some do not stretch.
 Again, Latin Modern is okay.
-14. WebKit fails to stretch most extensible arrows.
+13. WebKit fails to stretch most extensible arrows.
-15. Firefox sometimes selects radicals that are too tall.
+14. Firefox sometimes selects radicals that are too tall.
-16. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+15. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
-I don’t know if it has shipped.
+I don’t think it has shipped.

 You can view all these issues for yourself at the Temml [function support page](https://temml.org/docs/en/supported.html).